Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 ```
 First of all this will create a new namespace called cert-manager which is where all of the resources for cert-manager will be kept.
 This will then go ahead and download some CRDs (CustomResourceDefinitions) which provides extra functionality in the cluster for the creation of certificates.

-We will then proceed to test this certificate process with a staging certificate to begin with, before moving on to deploying a production certificate.
+We will then proceed to test this certificate process with a staging certificate.

 2. Edit the 'certificateIssuer.yaml' file and include your email address.
 This will be used for certificate renewal notifications.